spsforks/SCons-scons-wiki/DeveloperGuide/Documentation.md

 * docbook-xsl
 * docbook2x
 * man2html

 [[GaryOberbrunner](GaryOberbrunner) 15-Jul-12] As of Ubuntu 10.04, some of the above pkgs don't exist.
-These do:

-   * `apt-get install python-epydoc jade openjade texinfo texlive-latex-extra jadetex docbook docbook-dsssl docbook-to-man docbook-utils docbook-xml docbook-xsl docbook2x man2html` and the doc seems to build OK with those packages (and their dependencies).
+These do: `apt-get install python-epydoc jade openjade texinfo texlive-latex-extra jadetex docbook docbook-dsssl docbook-to-man docbook-utils docbook-xml docbook-xsl docbook2x man2html` and the doc seems to build OK with those packages (and their dependencies).

-Not strictly doc-related, but if you're doing release builds, you also need rpm if you're on a non-RedHat/CentOS machine:
+Not strictly doc-related, but if you're doing release builds, you also need rpm if you're on a non-RedHat/CentOS machine: `apt-get install rpm`.

-   * `apt-get install rpm`

 ## Steps to update or add content to the User Guide